 External Photoelectric Effect

-If light with a sufficiently high photon energy hits a metal surface, for example, some of the light may be absorbed, and electrons are emitted from the surface.
+If light with a sufficiently high photon energy (above the so-called work function) hits a metal (or semiconductor) surface, for example, some of the light may be absorbed, and electrons are emitted from the surface.
 If the metal part (called a photocathode) is kept in vacuum and an electric field is applied using a second electrode (the anode), which attracts those electrons, one can detect a photocurrent, which is proportional to the incident light intensity.
 The external photoelectric effect provides the working principle of a vacuum phototube.
 Here, external means that the electrons are obtained outside the material from which they have been released.

-That form of photoelectric effect found substantial attention by Albert Einstein and others in the early 20th century.
+That form of photoelectric effect, discovered in the late 19th century, found substantial attention by Philipp Lenard, Albert Einstein and others in the early 20th century.
 It had been observed that the photoelectric effect occurs only for light with wavelengths below a certain limit, depending on the material; for longer wavelengths, even rather high optical intensities cannot give rise to that effect.
-Another observation was that the energy of the obtained photoelectrons (measured via a required stopping potential) depends on the optical wavelength: the shorter the wavelength, the higher the photoelectron energy, while the light intensity only affects the rate of photoelectrons emission.
+Also, Lenard noticed that the maximum energy of photoelectrons (measured via a required stopping potential) was independent on the light intensity, contrary to expectations.
+Instead, that maximum energy depends on the optical wavelength: the shorter the wavelength, the higher the photoelectron energy, while the light intensity only affects the rate of photoelectrons emission.
 Those observations, which were hard to reconcile with classical electromagnetic theory, led to the idea that light energy is delivered in the form of small packages, which have later been named photons.
 They thus contributed to the early development of quantum mechanics and quantum optics.

 Internal Photoelectric Effect